Musigwa/ApiRateLimiter/README.md

 ## API endpoints

-1. `POST /auth/signup` - Sign up a user with their name, email and password
+1. `POST /auth/signup` - Sign up a user with their firstName, lastName, email, and password.
+You get back the access token in response headers as `X-Access-Token` to use to access secure subsequent requests.
-2. `POST /auth/login` - Login a user with their email and password and receive a JWT token.
+2. `POST /auth/login` - Login a user with their email and password and receive a JWT token should be sent in response headers as `X-Access-Token`.

 3. `GET /auth/refresh-token` - Refresh an expired token.